-See API $\rightarrow$ Receipt for a detailed explanation of all the receipt data.
+See API \rightarrow Receipt for a detailed explanation of all the receipt data.

-Every transaction generates a receipt upon successful execution.
+Every transaction generates a receipt upon successful execution which contains the result and metadata such as fee and gas used.
 The status can be one of three values:

-SUCCESS Simple value transfer transactions and succesful contract executions.
+SUCCESS Simple value transfer transactions and successful contract executions.
 For contract calls, the result is available in result.